Chameleon-neutrino conformal coupling and MSW-mediated solar neutrino deficit: Introduction

 \section{Introduction}

+The positive accelerated expansion of the Universe caused by a dynamical scalar field is among the biggest mysteries of cosmology.
+It seems that there is no obvious evidence for such a component in the local observations and experiments.
+To pass local gravitational tests, a ``screening mechanism'' is needed to suppress the scalar field on small scales and produce observable signals on cosmological scales \cite{KhouryPRL,Khoury-Weltman,Brax1,Brax2,Waterhouse,Tsujikawa,Burrage,Elder,Hinterbichler-SYMM1,Hinterbichler-SYMM2,MohseniSadjadi-SYMM,Honardoost-SYMM}.
+Among the various screening proposals, a quintessential field interacts with matter components through a conformal coupling \cite{Bean, MohseniSadjadi-Honardoost, Honardoost-Sadjadi}.
+This type of coupling may give rise to the Chameleon model \cite{KhouryPRL,Khoury-Weltman,Brax1,Brax2,Waterhouse,Tsujikawa,Burrage,Elder}, in which the scalar field's mass is an increasing function of the ambient matter density that allows the field to screen itself in dense regions.

-Most of the observational neutrino flavor conversion data from various experiments such as Super-Kamiokande (SK) \cite{Super-Kamiokande:2002weg}, Sudbury Neutrino Observatory (SNO) \cite{SNO:2002tuh} and KamLAND \cite{KamLAND:2013rgu} can be accommodated and analyzed within the three-neutrino oscillation framework.
+Motivated by the approximate equivalence of the neutrino mass and the dark energy scale (of order $\sim$ meV), a scalar-neutrino non-standard interaction (NSI) study \cite{MSWWolf, Miranda, FengGe, BhupalDev} has recently been used to constrain the exotic field's properties \cite{Amendola, Brookfield, CarrilloGonzalez, Mandal, Salazar-Arias,Khalifeh}.
+So, in addition to the traditional probes for the screening models, such as the E$\ddot{\text{o}}$t-Wash \cite{Will-GR.EXP,Nobili-WEP} and atom interferometry \cite{Interfero1-Hamilton,Interfero2-Elder,Interfero3-Sabulsky,Interfero4-Lemmel}, looking at neutrinos could open a new window to the nature of dark energy.
+Most of the observational neutrino flavor conversion data from experiments such as Super-Kamiokande (SK) \cite{Super-Kamiokande:2002weg}, Sudbury Neutrino Observatory (SNO) \cite{SNO:2002tuh}, and KamLAND \cite{KamLAND} can be accommodated and analyzed, showing a deficit in the total flux of detected neutrinos \cite{Deficit-McDonald,Deficit-Kajita1,Deficit-Kajita2,Deficit-Bellerive}.
 Along their path towards detectors, neutrinos propagate through the vacuum or matter.
-For neutrinos traveling in the vacuum, the Schr$\ddot{\text{o}}$dinger-like equation describing neutrino oscillations can be solved precisely, resulting in the phase of oscillations \cite{Curved.Cardall,Curved.Fornengo,Curved2.Visinelli,Curved3,Curved4,Curved5,Curved6,Curved7.Sadjadi,Curved8.Yaz}.
-However, when neutrinos propagate in the matter, neutrinos flavor change is affected by their forward elastic scattering from solar electrons (i.e., caused by the standard weak interactions).
-An effective matter potential describes its effect due to the Mikheyev-Smirnov-Wolfenstein (MSW) effect \cite{MSWWolf, MSWMS}, wich is an adiabatic flavor conversion in a medium with slowly varying mass density and can dramatically impact the neutrino oscillation phenomenon \cite{Zhang}.
+For neutrinos traveling in the vacuum, the Schr$\ddot{\text{o}}$dinger-like equation describing neutrino oscillations can be solved precisely, resulting in the phase of oscillations \cite{Curved.Cardall,Curved.Fornengo,Curved2.Visinelli,Chakraborty1,Chakraborty2,Curved4,Curved5,Curved6,Curved7.Sadjadi,Curved8.Yaz}.
+However, when neutrinos propagate in the matter, neutrino flavor change is affected by their forward elastic scattering from solar electrons (i.e., caused by the standard weak interactions).
+An effective matter potential describes its effect due to the Mikheyev-Smirnov-Wolfenstein (MSW) effect \cite{MSWWolf, MSWMS}, which is an adiabatic flavor conversion in a medium with slowly varying mass density and can dramatically impact the neutrino oscillation phenomenon \cite{Zhang}.